manoloah/panicbutton_app/panic_button_flutter/assets/sounds/guiding_voices/README.md

 # Guiding Voices for Breathing Exercises

 This directory contains voice prompts for the breathing exercises in the app.
+For complete implementation details, see the "Guiding Voice Implementation" section in `DEVELOPMENT_GUIDELINES.md`.

 ## Structure